Covariant interpretation of proper infall times in Kerr spacetime: Covariant 1+3 analysis

 \subsection{Numerical results}

-In Figs.~\ref{fig:delta_kinematics_E095} and \ref{fig:delta_kinematics_E5} we illustrate how Kerr rotation modifies the geometric structure of a timelike geodesic congruence with fixed $|L|=0.3$, for moderately relativistic ($E=0.95$) and highly relativistic ($E=5$) regimes, respectively.
-A high spin parameter $a=0.9$ is chosen in order to enhance and clearly expose the rotational effects.
+In Figs.~\ref{fig:Raychaudhury_E095} and \ref{fig:Raychaudhury_E5} we illustrate how Kerr rotation modifies the covariant quantities entering the Raychaudhuri time integrand for timelike geodesic congruences with fixed $|L|=0.3$, considering moderately relativistic ($E=0.95$) and highly relativistic ($E=5$) regimes.
+In both cases, we adopt a high spin parameter $a=0.9$ in order to clearly expose rotational effects.

-A key result is that, although Kerr rotation systematically makes the expansion scalar $\Theta$ less negative (thereby reducing the magnitude $|\Theta|$ relative to Schwarzschild), it simultaneously induces significant and energy--dependent modifications to the shear.
-For moderate energies ($E=0.95$, Fig.~\ref{fig:delta_kinematics_E095}), prograde congruences exhibit a reduction of the shear with respect to Schwarzschild, leading to a weaker focusing and hence to an increase of the integrated proper time $\tau$ [Eq.~\eqref{tauWALD}].
-In contrast, retrograde congruences display an enhanced shear, which strengthens the focusing and reduces $\tau$.

-At higher energies ($E=5$, Fig.~\ref{fig:delta_kinematics_E5}), this behaviour changes qualitatively: Kerr rotation enhances the shear for both prograde and retrograde congruences, leading in both cases to a stronger focusing and shorter infall times.
-These results provide a fully covariant explanation for why Kerr rotation can either lengthen or shorten proper infall times, even when the local expansion magnitude is reduced.
-Rather than acting as a simple centrifugal barrier or as a purely attractive correction, black--hole rotation redistributes the gravitational influence between isotropic convergence, encoded in $\Theta$, and anisotropic tidal distortions, encoded in the shear.
-The competition between these two effects, as captured by the Raychaudhuri equation, ultimately controls the rate of gravitational focusing and the resulting infall times.